drscream/ejabberd-mod_rest/README.txt

 With that configuration, you can send HTTP POST requests to the URL: http://localhost:5285/rest

+Configurable options:
+  allowed_ips: Define which IP addresses can connect to the rest service.
+  Allowed values are: 'all', or a list of allowed IP addresses, expressed as Erlang tuples.
+  Default value: all
+  In this example only the two defined IP addresses are allowed:
+    {modules,
+     [
+      {mod_rest, [{allowed_ips, [ {127,0,0,1}, {192, 168, 1, 12} ]}]},
+      ...
+     ]
+    }.

-Since this module does not require HTTP authentication to send messages, you need to restrict the port using a firewall for example.
+Since this module does not require HTTP authentication to send messages, you need to restrict the port using a firewall or allowed_ips option.
 Otherwise the feature could be abused by attackers to send spam.

 In ejabberd 2.0.x versions,